If you’re looking for the smallest Chromebooks on the market, you’re in for a really big treat. (Heh. See what I did there?)

 Overall thoughts: The R11 is like the Chromebook that got overshadowed by the R13.
 I think it’s still an excellent machine when I got to play with it and it performed very well.
 Both the tablet mode and laptop mode were a pleasure to use.

 Want more?
 Didn’t get enough?
-I also have a table with more dimensions of all the popular models for your convenience as well if you’re up for it.
+I also have a table with more dimensions of all the popular models for your convenience so you can easily cross-check multiple laptops simultaneously.